 3.4 Email newsletter

-If you choose to join our email newsletter, the email address that you submit to us will be forwarded to Active Campaign who provide us with email marketing services.
-We consider Active Campaign to be a third party data processor.
+If you choose to join our email newsletter, the email address that you submit to us will be forwarded to Active Campaign which provides us with email marketing services.
+We consider Active Campaign to be a third-party data processor.
 The email address that you submit will not be stored within this website’s own database or in any of our internal computer systems.